nham/wabbo/blog/2014/13jul_20jul.md

         <some code that uses the variable from the first line>
     }

+(Actually, it's not merely a variable that works right after the "for" keyword, but any pattern)

 The key point is that the `for` loop in Rust is just syntactical sugar for some code that uses the iterator protocol.
 So if I have this vector of ints defined:

     let values = vec![1i, 2, 3];